 Most people are familiar with the titles “solicitor” and “barrister”.

 Lawyers who are a “Patent Attorney”, “Patent Agent” and “Registered Trade Mark Attorney” are specifically qualified to advise on intellectual property law and are subject to regulation by IPReg.
 Firms or individuals who use titles such as “patent consultant” or “patent advisor” and “trade mark consultant” etc. are unlikely to have any form of professional qualification.
-You can check on our website here Find an attorney to see who is regulated by IPReg.
+You can check on our website Registers here to see who is regulated by IPReg.

 Intellectual property law deals with the ownership and protection of ideas; key areas are patents (such as the “formula” for a new medicine or the blueprint for a new industrial process), trade marks (such as the Nike name or the McDonalds Golden Arch logo) and designs (such as the distinctive shape of a container).